-At the AGM 2020, Jan Åke Jonsson, Robert Dover, Jun Arimoto and Steve Dawson were re-elected as Board Members, with Mr Jonsson being reappointed as Chairman.
-Steve Gill and Åsa Källenius were elected as new Board members.
-The Board remuneration, decided at the AGM 2020, shall be divided between the Chairman SEK 390,000 (SEK 390,000) and four (four) ordinary Board Members SEK 180,000 (SEK 180,000) each, with no remuneration for the Managing Director.
+At the AGM 2021, Jan Åke Jonsson, Robert Dover, Jun Arimoto, Steve Gill, Åsa Källenius and Steve Dawson were re-elected as Board Members, with Mr Jonsson being reappointed as Chairman.
+The Board remuneration, decided at the AGM 2021, shall be divided between the Chairman SEK 410,000 (SEK 390,000) and four (four) ordinary Board Members SEK 190,000 (SEK 180,000) each, with no remuneration for the Managing Director.
 With the exception of the Managing Director, no member of the Board holds an operational position in the company.
 However, Jun Arimoto assisted and has been paid for minor market support in Japan.
 The Board is judged to be independent of the company and its management.
-A more detailed description of the Board of Directors is presented on page 20.
+A more detailed description of the Board of Directors is presented on page 19.
 The content of the main meetings is summarised in the table below.